pratiksanjaytigeranalytics/Application/README.md

-# Update Application Developer A adding story
+# Update Application adding story for Developer A